Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.8.9 =

+* Fixed the issue with Import next batch button not working immedieatly after starting a manual post import
+* Added two new cases for error messages for needing admin privileges to start manual post sync and for the case of expired nonce
+* Added a Cancel button to the manual post import interface.

+* Minor CSRF vulnerability fixed

 = 1.8.8 =